Where to Go Ice Skating in Banff and Canmore

 Of course, if you plan on skating in Banff a lot, you don’t have to rent skates every day.
 It may be worth it for you to buy a pair of ice skates.
 You have your choice for them if you buy online, and Canadian Tire in Canmore sometimes has quite a selection.
 We purchased ours at Canadian Tire in November before ice skating in Banff was in full swing.

 I also recommend browsing Facebook Marketplace to find a good used pair.
-Though when Banff ice skating season comes, ice skates are a hot commodity.
+However, when ice skating season arrives in Banff, ice skates are a hot commodity.

 Banff Ice Skating Safety Tips

-There is always some level of risk when skating in Banff or Canmore.
+There is always some level of risk when skating in the Canadian Rockies, and any natural lake.
 The frozen lakes are a real treat – there are not many areas left in the world where you can wild skate like this.
 November is off-season in Banff, and skating on the frozen lakes is many locals’ highlight of the month!

 “Wild skating,” as locals call it, is risky, but if you take proper precautions, you can have a safer experience.
-You mustn’t just do what the crowd is doing and think it’s perfectly safe.
+You should never just do what the crowd is doing and think it’s perfectly safe.
 I know your mom asked you as a child:

 “if your friend jumped off a cliff, would you do it too?”